zsfelfoldi/incentives/overview.md

 ### Token spendability

 Another important promise is "token spendability" which means that clients can actually buy the usual quality of service with their tokens at the promised stable price levels.
 Since we dismissed the possibility of controlling demand with prices on a short time scale and decided to use pre-sold tokens of stable value instead, the right way to control short-term demand is by not selling too many tokens in advance.
-Limiting token issuance in a way that it keeps demand in sync with supply will also ensure that token prices will correctly react to global supply and demand changes on a longer time scale.
+Limiting token issuance in a way that it keeps demand in sync with supply will also ensure that token prices will react to global supply and demand changes on a longer time scale.

 Token stability means that there is a more or less constant maximum limit on the rate at which all clients combined can spend tokens.
-Charging for capacity also sets a minimum limit on total token spending rate if the total capacity limit is reached.
+Charging for capacity also sets a minimum limit on total token spending rate if the total capacity limit is reached by paying clients.
 Token spendability promises that in at least a given percentage of time the capacity limit of the server will not be filled up with token-spending clients so anyone in possession of tokens can connect and spend them with a high enough probability.

-Limiting total outstanding token amount also requires limiting token lifetime, otherwise token hoarding would make new token issuance impossible.
+Limiting total outstanding token amount also requires limiting token lifetime, otherwise token hoarding could make new token issuance impossible.
 Buying tokens in advance has a potential cost to clients, but it also has its benefits.
-One of these is that if they know their needs in the near future then they can buy the dips and don't need to compete for staying connected when a lot of new clients are trying to connect.
+One of these is that if they know their needs in the near future then they can buy the dips and don't need to compete for tokens in those periods when many new clients are trying to connect and the available supply is low.

 ### Client priorities and free service

 The control target for token issuance rate is that the total capacity limit is usually not 100% filled with paying clients.
 Still, there are cases when too many of them want to connect simultaneously and the server has to prioritize.
 The preference of long-term business relationships over short-term competition should also be realized in the client connection priorities so the priority is based on the token balance of the clients.
 More exactly, the suggested priority formula is `tokenBalance / requestedCapacity` which means that those clients who want to spend their tokens at the maximum possible rate can do so at a rate proportional to their balance.
 Putting it another way, every single token that its owner wants to spend at any given moment has a similar chance of being spent.

 This also means that the main benefit of buying tokens in advance is that it ensures a stable connection.
 Buying tokens with a limited lifetime is a commitment to use the service in the near future which is a valuable information for the server and it is rewarded with a commitment to let the client do so.
-The benefits of this mechanism are symmetrical in the sense that they make the future more plannable for both parties.
+The benefits of this mechanism are symmetrical in the sense that they make the future more predictable for both parties.

 Client priority based on token balance also means that it is easy to seamlessly integrate free service into the model.
 The same condition that ensures token spendability (server capacity limits not always filled by paying clients) also makes it possible to accept clients with zero balance.
 In order to distribute the available free service capacity to non-paying clients more evenly, Geth LES implementation maintains a virtual negative balance for them which is also expired over time and is associated with network address instead of key ID.